Sauchiehall Street: Culture and Heritage District

 Renewing Sauchiehall Street

-Working closely with Glasgow City Council, we will identify future ambitions and new uses for heritage buildings on the street, looking towards their renewal.
+Working closely with Glasgow City Council and stakeholders, we are identifying future ambitions and new uses for heritage buildings on the street, looking towards their renewal.

 More here